cpulvermacher/lgtm/README.md

 Switch to the Chat sidebar.

 - Type `/review` to review uncommitted changes or changes between two branches, commits, or tags.
-- You can specify git refs explicitly, e.g. `/review develop main`, or omit arguments to select refs interactively.
+- You can specify git refs as arguments, e.g. `/review develop main`, or omit arguments to select refs interactively.
-- Use `/branch` to review changes between two branches.
-- Use `/commit` to review a single commit.

 **View Results**